hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

 ### AntiVirus / AntiMalware / AntiSpyware

+- AntiMalware
+    - advantages
         - remove malicous software
+        - protect against spam
+        - stop unauthorized use of computer
+    - disadvantages
+        - must be kept upto date
+        - should be running all the time
+        - will not detect all malware (eg: new custom written ones)
+        - infected website can carry malicous code
+            - not (usually) detected by AntiMalware

 - AntiSpyware
+    - advantages
         - protects against spyware
         - prevents theft of confidential files
         - thus protects unauthorized access to bank accounts
+        - protect against identity theft
+    - disadvantages
+        - (same as AntiMalware)

+### Distaster Recovery

+- perpetrator analysis
+    - perpetrator are attackers, includes
+        - script kiddies
+        - crackers
+        - hackers
+        - terrorists
+        - bussiness competitors
+        - foreign government intrusions
+    - each perpetrator has different skills
+        - higher the skill, higher the risk
+    - analysis of their actions done by security companies
+    - allocation of resources to disaster recovery
+        - depends on how much hackers succeed
+    - IDS (intrusion detection systems)
+        - can be deployed to combat perpetrator
+        - identified by analysis of their behaviour
+        - so, resources can be targetted at a possible perpetrator

 ## Laws

 ### Acts

+- why data protection laws?
+    - personal data stored on computer
+    - Databases are easily accessed
+        - and edited
+    - systems can be networked
+        - (for easy data sharing)
+    - hard to maintain control over data
+    - data can be stolen (without a trace)
+    - protect user privacy
+        - Data about individuals can be stored without their knowledge so infringing their privacy
+    - ??
+Keeping records of who/what/when data is accessed are difficult to maintain unless enforced by law ??

 - data protection act
     - principles